Methodology

 Definitions

-The definitions of all the Section 251 Budget categories are available within the annual section 251 guidance.
+The definitions of all the Section 251 Budget categories are available within the annual section 251 guidance (opens in a new tab).

 For definitions of terms used within DfE publications, please see the EES glossary.
 Some terms used within this publication specifically can also be found below: